slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

   ]
 }
 ```

-## LIST All Assets accessible to a user
-It gives all assets accessible to a user.
+It gives all subscriptions for a user.

 This API is safe to call from the front end JS, where it will read session-cookie to determine the current user.
 Backend callers can use X-QT-AUTH for the same purpose.

+## LIST All Assets accessible to a user

 ```shell
 curl -H "X-QT-AUTH: <your-auth-token>" http://sketches.quintype.com/api/v1/members/me/assets